pombredanne/spacefind/README.md

 [![Spacefind Logo](/images/spacefind-logo.png)](/images/spacefind-logo.png)

-Spacefind is a command-line tool that helps find mischievous whitespace and other critically-problematic characters in PHP source code files.
+Spacefind is a command-line tool that helps find mischievous whitespace and other critically problematic characters in PHP source code files.
 It is not intended to be a comprehensive code style checker or linting solution.

 [![Build Status](https://img.shields.io/travis/t-richards/spacefind/master.svg)](https://travis-ci.org/t-richards/spacefind)